darrendube/darrendube.github.io/_data/blog/2020-09-26-5-tips-for-newcomers-to-cryptocurrency.md

 3. #### Invest money that you are prepared to lose.

    Cryptocurrency is known mostly for its wild price swings - one day you could become a millionaire overnight, and the other you could lose almost all your money.
 While the prospect of doubling your money in weeks is enticing, you should know that you probably have a greater chance of losing money than earning it, especially if you are inexperienced in trading.
 Long story short, only invest money you are comfortable losing.

+Stay tuned for more articles and tips about cryptocurrency on my blog.